How to Make More Money?

 Each profit lever interacts with others, and the most effective strategy depends on the unique circumstances of your business.
 For instance:

 • Increasing prices may lead to higher revenue but could reduce sales volume if customers seek cheaper alternatives.
+(This may ultimately result in additional profit if these customers are low margin customers)

 • Cutting costs too aggressively might affect product quality or employee satisfaction, ultimately impacting sales.